-The Officers of the Board include the Chairman, President, one or more Vice Chairmen, Secretary, and Treasurer.
-The Officers of the Board, with the exception of the President, serve without compensation.
+The Officers of the Board include the Chair, President, one or more Vice Chairs, Secretary, and Treasurer.
+The Officers of the Board, with the exception of the President and the Secretary (if a staff member), serve without compensation.
 All Officers of the Board, except for the President, are elected annually by the Board and are not term limited.
-The offices of President, Board Chairman, Board Treasurer, Assistant Treasurer, Board Secretary and Assistant Secretary are held by separate individuals
+The offices of President, Chair, Treasurer, Assistant Treasurer, Secretary and Assistant Secretary are held by separate individuals.